shouldjs/should.js/Readme.md

 (0).should.not.be.ok;
 ```

-*Warning:* No assertions can be done on null and undefined.
+*Warning:* No assertions can be performed on null and undefined values.
 e.g.
 ```js
   undefined.should.not.be.ok;